 Where can you eat if you don't have an Advanced Dining Reservation?

 No reservation?
 No problem!
 You have a couple of Main Street dining options before Magic Kingdom opening, including the Main Street Bakery which serves up Starbucks coffee and light breakfast options.
-Looking for something slightly more sugary?
-Head over to the Plaza Ice Cream parlor where you can snag some Mickey Waffles or a doughnut sundae.
-Casey's Corner also has been known to serve breakfast but their availability appears to be seasonal.

 Are the shops open before the Magic Kingdom opening?